Harrah's Ak-Chin Casino

 Harrah's Ak-Chin is a hotel and casino located 39 miles (63 km) south of Phoenix, Arizona, in Maricopa.
 It is owned by the Ak-Chin Indian Community and operated by Caesars Entertainment.
-The casino offers as extensive arra of gaming options, including bingo, craps, sports betting, slot machines, video poker, video keno, statewide progressives, and blackjack.
+The casino offers an extensive array of gaming options, including bingo, craps, sports betting, slot machines, video poker, video keno, statewide progressives, and blackjack.

 In July 2011, the casino underwent a $20 million expansion, with the addition of a new 152-room hotel tower that doubled its capacity.
 The resort completed another expansion in 2018 to include a 12-story hotel tower with an additional 200 rooms, totaling 529 total rooms.
 The pool and swim-up bar were renovated in early 2019.
 This expansion also included an 18,000-square-foot multi-use entertainment space for live shows, weddings, and banquets, a spa and fitness center as well as a multi-story parking garage.

 History

 Harrah's Ak-Chin has served more than one million customers since opening on December 27, 1994.
 It has hosted more than 750,000 hotel guests since 2001.